effie95yr/DH110/Assignment_03/README.md

 After the completion of the activity, I asked the participant whether she was satisfied with the results and asked follow-up questions according to her answers.

-Please see the attached script here for a more detailed interview script.
+Please see the attached script [here](https://github.com/effie95yr/DH110/blob/main/Assignment_03/DH%20110%20Assignment%203%20Guide%20Script.pdf) for a more detailed interview script.

 ### Data Analysis

-Please see the screenrecording video here.
+Please see the screenrecording video [here](https://ucla.zoom.us/rec/share/EPoBrgjfSiAf_MHbhY2eAkQSE-hKUvKnB5emZzRaw4SoQUH02TIfBeBq4D1MVYyd.fc2PQ3ErLwxgl-CM?startTime=1634604206000)(Passcode: dh110hw03!).

-Please see the trasncript of the interview here.
+Please see the trasncript of the interview [here](https://github.com/effie95yr/DH110/blob/main/Assignment_03/DH110_assignment03_transcript.txt).

 First of all, the participant prioritizes the transportation the most when she starts to plan a trip.
 The very first step of the participant was to search for the cost of round-trip flights to the destination.